Our Counseling Services

 We will provide court, jail and off-site evaluations.

-DUI & Counseling Services will ensure you receive the counseling you need and help you get your driver's license reinstated.
-We provide risk education, outpatient substance abuse treatment aftercare, anger, and mental health counseling.
-We have group meetings conveniently scheduled during evening hours.
+DUI & Behavioral Health Counseling Services will ensure you receive the counseling you need and help you get your driver's license reinstated.
+We provide risk education, outpatient substance abuse treatment, aftercare, anger and mental health counseling.

 Ron Partch, MS, has over 25 years of counseling experience.
 He is licensed by the state of Illinois as a Certified Substance Abuse Counselor.
 Ron is a graduate of Northern Illinois University and holds numerous degrees.